EURO GOVT-ECB buying lifts Italian, Spanish bonds

 By Kirsten Donovan

-LONDON , Aug 8 Yields on Italian and Spanish bonds fell sharply on Monday after the European Central Bank bought the debt in an attempt to brake the spread of the euro zone crisis.
+LONDON , Aug 8 Yields on Italian and Spanish bonds fell sharply on Monday after the European Central Bank bought debt issued by the two countries in an attempt to brake the spread of the euro zone crisis.

-That effectively ring-fenced the two markets from a further sharp sell-off in other risky assets as investors, rattled by Standard and Poor's stripping the United States of its prized triple-A credit rating, focused on the dwindling prospects for global growth.

-Safe-haven German Bunds pared earlier losses and benchmark U.S. Treasury yields fell as equities slid.

-Traders said the ECB was mostly buying five-year Italian and Spanish bonds -- although it also bought maturities went up to 10-years -- alongside other peripheral paper, after it said on Sunday it would "actively implement" its bond-buying programme .
+Traders said the ECB was buying 5-10 year Italian and Spanish bonds in early trade, alongside other peripheral paper, after it said on Sunday it would "actively implement" its bond buying programme .

 "We've had a number of different commitments from policymakers over the weekend and taking them together we at least have a productive stop-gap measure, if it can continue," said Nomura rate strategist Sean Maloney.